juliflorezm/frontend-videos-app/README.md

 # how to run application (dev mode)

 1. make sure server is running
-2. mpm i
+2. npm i
 3. npm start

-# tecnology used
+# Tecnology used

 The tecnology used was React js, his main "arquitecture" is based on